matthias-bs/BresserWeatherSensorLW/README.md

 ## LoRaWAN Uplink Messages

-With the default configuration, the device will periodically send 3 different uplink messages:
+With the default configuration, the device will periodically send 3 different uplink messages.

 ### Sensor Data